-8.1 CONNECTIONS-MANAGE
+10.1 CONNECTIONS-MANAGE

 The Connections - Manage page lists the currently defined connections and allows them to be edited, deleted or new connections to be added.
-The connections are listed shown in Figure 34.
+The connections are listed shown in Figure 10-1.

-FIGURE 34.
+FIGURE 10-1.
 CONNECTIONS MANAGE SCREEN

-The table shows the connection name, whether the connection is linked to a connection template (see section 8.1.2), connection type (private or shared), what/how the connection is made (via Tx, Direct to VM, via VM Pool or via Connection Broker) and the connection options.
+The table shows the connection name, whether the connection is linked to a connection template (see section 9.1.2), connection type (private or shared), what/how the connection is made (via Tx, Direct to VM, via VM Pool or via Connection Broker or TX pair) and the connection options.
 The options for connections are the parameters that can be defined for the connection.
 The icons represent the parameters-when enabled the icon is Green and when disabled it is Grey.
 Hovering over the icon provides details of the parameter status.
 The icon definitions are:

-Extend desktop: On a dual-video head Emerald or InvisaPC, when set it enables both video heads to operate if connected to a source that supports dual-head operation (e.g. Dual-head Emerald or InvisaPC Transmitter).
+Extend desktop: On a dual-video head Emerald or InvisaPC, when set it enables the secondary video interface (by default it is disabled).
 This setting has no effect on a single-video head Emerald or InvisaPC.

-Audio: When set, this enables audio to be supplied to the remote audio connectors.
+Audio: When set, this enables analog audio to be supplied to the remote audio connectors.